LizaHung/spring-boot-jwt-vue/README.md

 * back-end:

-Run a jar file and fill in your email address and password in the command below.
+Run a jar file and fill in your email address and app password in the command below.

 ```
-java -Dfile.encoding=UTF-8  -jar ./backend/adoption-0.0.2-SNAPSHOT.jar  --MAIL_PASSWORD=xxxx  --EMAIL=xxxx@gmail.com
+java -Dfile.encoding=UTF-8  -jar ./backend/adoption-0.0.2-SNAPSHOT.jar  --MAIL_PASSWORD=<your app password in gmail>  --EMAIL=<your gmail address>
 ```